David Villar Player Props: Giants vs. Royals

 David Villar At The Plate

-- Villar has gotten a hit in three of seven games this year (42.9%), with multiple hits on three occasions (42.9%).
+- Villar has gotten at least one hit in 37.5% of his games this season (three of eight), with more than one hit three times (37.5%).

 - Villar has an RBI in one game this season, and it was more than one in that game.

-- He has scored in three of seven games (42.9%), including multiple runs twice.
+- He has scored in three of eight games (37.5%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.